Harry Charsley

 Charsley came through the Academy at Everton and turned professional at the club in July 2014.
-He helped the youth-team to win two Premier League 2 titles.
-He appeared in one first-team game in the Europa League in December 2017 and also featured in one game on loan at Championship club Bolton Wanderers the following month.
-He signed with Mansfield Town in January 2020 and made 77 appearances during a two-year stay, before moving on to Port Vale for an undisclosed fee.
-He helped the club to win promotion out of League Two via the play-offs in 2022, though struggled for gametime in League One and moved on to Newport County in January 2023.
+He helped the youth team to win two Premier League 2 titles.
+He appeared in one first-team game in the Europa League in December 2017.
+He also featured in one game on loan at Championship club Bolton Wanderers the following month.
+He signed with Mansfield Town in January 2020 and made 77 appearances during a two-year stay before moving to Port Vale for an undisclosed fee.
+He helped the club to win promotion out of League Two via the play-offs in 2022, though struggled for game time in League One and moved on to Newport County in January 2023.
+He dropped into non-League football with Oldham Athletic in July 2024.